lurssed-daniel/alx-low_level_programming/README.md

-#!/bin/bash
-THis is a repository about low level programming in c
+This is a red me file